ABOUT THE NATIVE-LED NONPROFIT LIST

 Signup Form:

-• For Organizations on the List in 2023: We’ve sent your signup link with instructions via email to the contact who submitted your form in 2023.
-You will have access to a login where your previously submitted details are stored so you do not have to re-enter this information.
+• For Organizations Already Published on the List: We’ll send your signup link via email to the contact who submitted your form.
+This link will pre-populate your previously submitted details so you do not have to re-enter this information.
 We are requesting that you update or reconfirm your details by the deadlines to remain on the list.
-Please contact Burrell at bjones@nativeways.org with questions or to resend instructions.
+Please contact Burrell at bjones@nativeways.org with questions.

 Criteria: To be recognized on the Native Nonprofit List, we require organizations to meet all four of the following criteria: